AufieroG/MetaPlasticScore/README.md

 ---

-## ▶️ Running the PlasticScore pipeline
+## ▶️ Running the MetaPlasticScore pipeline
 ### Example command to run the pipeline
 ```r
 # locate example data loaded with the package